ear1grey/gulp-outliner/readme.md

     }
 );
 ```
-Then run `gulp toc' from the command line.
+Then run `gulp toc` from the command line.

 ##TODO##
 See the [issues](https://github.com/ear1grey/gulp-outliner/issues) page.